chaoticgd/wrench/README.md

 To download the latest release, see the [Releases](https://github.com/chaoticgd/wrench/releases) page.
 To download the latest unstable build, see the [Unstable Builds](https://github.com/chaoticgd/wrench/releases/tag/unstable) page.
 Currently only Windows and Linux are supported.

-For documentation about Wrench and reverse engineered information about tha games see [this page](docs/README.md).
+For documentation and reverse engineered information about tha games see [this page](docs/README.md).
 Feel free to use the issue tracker to ask questions about Wrench or technical questions about the games.

 Features currently include:
 - Asset System